LUGGAGE RELEVANT INFORMATION

-A TSA lock is a kind of locking system for baggages.
-This is a lock that usually opens with a 3 digit PIN (it can also unlock with a key or with 4 digits), chosen by the owner of the suitcase.
+A TSA lock is a kind of locking system for baggage.
+It is a lock that usually opens with a 3 digit PIN (it can also unlock with a key or with 4 digits), chosen by the owner of the suitcase.
 This lock prevents the suitcase from being open by accident.

-TSA stands for Transportation Security Administration, which is a US administration in charge of travelling secutiry in the United states of America.
-In the US, agents of the Transportation Security Administration can access baggages for security reasons.
+TSA stands for Transportation Security Administration, which is a US administration in charge of travelling security in the United states of America.
+In the US, agents of the Transportation Security Administration can access baggage for security reasons.
 If this lock is TSA-approved, this means that the agents of the TSA can open the lock without knowing the PIN chosen by the owner.

 Is the TSA lock mandatory in the US?

-Technically and from a legal perspective, TSA locks are not mandatory, but really recommendable.
+Technically and from a legal perspective, TSA locks are not mandatory, but recommended.
 If you use any other lock, the TSA agents won’t be able to open it, so they will cut your suitcase to check the content for security reasons.
-This is why your suitecase should include a TSA-approved lock, especially if you’re a frequent traveller in the US.
+This is why your suitecase should include a TSA-approved lock, especially if you are a frequent traveller in the US.
 If it doesn’t, you can buy a separate lock and add it to the suitcase.
-Nevertheless, most baggages have a built-in, TSA-approved lock.
+Nevertheless, most suitcases have already a built-in, TSA-approved lock.

 Is the TSA lock mandatory outside the US?

-No, there is no legilslation about TSA locks being mandatory, for instance, in Europe.
-The Transportation Security Administration (TSA) is an agency belonging to the government of the US, therefore TSA agents don’t operate outside of the US territory.
+No, there is no legislation that says TSA locks are mandatory, for instance, in Europe.
+The Transportation Security Administration (TSA) is an agency that belongs to the government of the US, therefore TSA agents do not operate outside of the US territory.

 Security procedures are different in Europe.
-Your baggage may be opened and checked at Customs for security reasons, but this is a less frequent operation and it’s usually done with the owner of the suitcase.
+Your baggage may be opened and checked at Customs for security reasons, but this is not a frequent operation and it is usually done in presence of the owner of the suitcase.

 Can I take both a hand luggage and a briefcase with me?

 This depends on the company’s baggage restrictions.
-Normally, most airlines allow carrying one hand baggage and a small personal bag, like a handbag or a briefcase.
-Low cost companies have rather restrictive rules when it comes to baggage measurements, so you may bring only one item with you.
+Normally, most airlines allow carrying one hand suitcase and a small personal bag, like a handbag or a briefcase.
+Low cost companies have quite restrictive rules when it comes to baggage measurements, so you may bring only one item with you.
 To be 100% sure, take a look at the baggage restrictions of the airline in their official website.